 Little Imani is the smallest one in her village.
 The other children make fun of her and tell her she's too tiny, that she's an ant, that a meerkat might stomp her, and that she'll never amount to anything.
 Imani begins to believe them.

-At bedtime, Imani's mama tells her stories of the Maasai mythologies: about Olapa, the moon goddess and about Anansi the spider.
-They accomplished what would seem impossible.
+At bedtime, Imani's mama tells her traditional stories about the moon goddess Olapa and Anansi the spider.
+They accomplished the impossible.
 Imani's mama tells her that she is the one who needs to believe if she wants to achieve great things.
 So, Imani sets out to touch the moon.